 - Strength of the position and its alignment with the above digital fields

-- Digital fields representation – we seek a fair disbursement of funds for positions in diverse digital fields
+- Digital fields representation – for this round, we seek a fair disbursement of funds for positions in these digital fields:

-- Geographical representation – we seek a fair disbursement of funds across Canada
+- Geographical representation – for this round, we seek a fair disbursement of funds in these regions

 “I think it is a wonderful program to support small companies in making strategic hires that they might not do on their own”